xukangmin/TinyCoreWeb/index.md

 ---
 title: Tiny Core - Your Attiny1616, Attiny3217 tiny dev boards to IoT, home automation and more...
+title-header: Tiny Core
+title-tag: Your Attiny1616, Attiny3217 tiny dev boards for IoT, home automation and more...
 ---
 Tiny Core Boards are based on Attiny 1 series boards with smallest possible footprint breakout boards and programmer board.
 The programmer boards features USB type-c, JST battery and ESP-01 connectors.